-Bolt-on Rear Wheel in Dropouts to the seat stay or chain stay and curved toward the wheel (fig 13).
-To apply enough clamping force, you should have to wrap your fingers around the fork blade for leverage, and the lever should leave a clear imprint in the palm of your hand. - (7) With a through-bolt or bolt-on system, tighten the fasteners to the torque specifications in Appendix D or the hub manufacturer's instructions.
+6. With a cam action (Quick Release) system, move the cam lever upwards and swing it into the CLOSED position (fig. 12b).
+The lever should now be parallel to the seat stay or chain stay and curved toward the wheel.
+To apply enough clamping force, you should have to wrap your fingers around the fork blade for leverage, and the lever should leave a clear imprint in the palm of your hand.

+7. With a through-bolt or bolt-on system (fig. 13), tighten the fasteners to the torque specifications in Appendix D or the hub manufacturer's instructions.
 Use the correct size wrench; tighten the axle nuts enough so that the wheel stays in place; then use a wrench on each nut simultaneously to tighten the nuts as tight as you can.